weretoaster/datasciencecoursera/getdata/README.md

 ####Write data.
 Creates a new text file "tidydata.txt".

 Finally, the function creates a new text file called tidydata.txt, in the same folder as the original data.
+The tidydata.txt file should be read into R as a data frame or data table, as the raw text file lacks the formatting to make it intelligible.
+The tidydata.txt file can be read into R using: read.table("tidydata.txt", header = TRUE)